 CIPD members can make use of their mentoring skills in helping young job seekers into work through our Steps Ahead Mentoring campaign.
 Our research published in Volunteering to learn: employee development through community action also demonstrates that such schemes and other volunteering opportunities can help build coaching and mentoring skills.

-The main aims of workplace coaching are:
+The aims of providing workplace coaching and mentoring programmes include::

-- to support learning and development.
+- Supporting self-directed learning and development.

-Developing a coaching culture
+Creating a coaching culture

-- What is the business strategy?
+- What is the organisation's strategy?

-- How does the company/ organisation position itself?
+- How does the organisation position itself?

 - What priorities does the organisation have?